tarantool/doc/doc/dev_guide/internals/box_protocol.rst

 ..  _box_protocol-stream_transactions:

 The client makes stream transactions by sending, in order:

+1. IPROTO_BEGIN with an optional transaction timeout in the IPROTO_TIMEOUT field of the request body
-IPROTO_BEGIN, the transaction data-change and query requests, IPROTO_COMMIT or IPROTO_ROLLBACK.
+2. the transaction data-change and query requests
+3. IPROTO_COMMIT or IPROTO_ROLLBACK

-Each request must contain the same IPROTO_STREAM_ID value.
+All these requests must contain the same IPROTO_STREAM_ID value.

-With streaming there is no need to add :ref:`IPROTO_FLAGS <box_protocol-flags>` and IPROTO_FLAG_COMMIT in the header of the last request of a transaction.
-Rollback will be automatic if disconnect occurs before commit is possible.
+With streaming, there is no need to add :ref:`IPROTO_FLAGS <box_protocol-flags>` and IPROTO_FLAG_COMMIT in the header of the last request of a transaction.
+A rollback will happen automatically if a disconnect occurs or the transaction timeout expires before the commit is possible.

-Thus there are now multiple ways to do transactions: with net_box and stream:begin() and stream:commit() or stream:rollback() which cause IPROTO_BEGIN and IPROTO_COMMIT or IPROTO_ROLLBACK with the current value of stream.stream_id;
+Thus there are now multiple ways to do transactions: with ``net_box`` ``stream:begin()`` and ``stream:commit()`` or ``stream:rollback()`` which cause IPROTO_BEGIN and IPROTO_COMMIT or IPROTO_ROLLBACK with the current value of stream.stream_id;
 with :ref:`box.begin() <box-begin>` and :ref:`box.commit() <box-commit>` or :ref:`box.rollback() <box-rollback>`;